-- All governors, teaching and non-teaching staff, students and parents should have an understanding of what bullying is. - All governors and teaching and non-teaching staff should know what the school's policy is on bullying and follow it when bullying is reported. - All children and parents should know what the School's policy is on bullying and what they should do if bullying arises.
+- All governors, staff, students and parents should have an understanding of what bullying is. - All governors and staff should know what the school's policy is on bullying and follow it when bullying is reported. - All children and parents should know what the school's policy is on bullying and what they should do if bullying arises.